 102. Causation/Damages.
-As a direct and proximate result of Defendant's misconduct in 16 violation of the FAL, Plaintiff and members of the California Subclass were harmed in the amount 17 18 of the purchase price they paid for the Products.
-Further, Plaintiff and members of the Class have 19 suffered and continue to suffer economic losses and other damages including, but not limited to, the 20 amounts paid for the Products, and any interest that would have accrued on those monies, in an 21 amount to be proven at trial.
-Accordingly, Plaintiff seeks a monetary award for violation of the FAL 22 in damages, restitution, and/or disgorgement of ill-gotten gains to compensate Plaintiff and the 23 California Subclass for said monies, as well as injunctive relief to enjoin Defendant's misconduct 24 to prevent ongoing and future harm that will result.
+As a direct and proximate result of Defendant's misconduct in violation of the FAL, Plaintiff and members of the California Subclass were harmed in the amount of the purchase price they paid for the Products.
+Further, Plaintiff and members of the Class have suffered and continue to suffer economic losses and other damages including, but not limited to, the amounts paid for the Products, and any interest that would have accrued on those monies, in an amount to be proven at trial.
+Accordingly, Plaintiff seeks a monetary award for violation of the FAL in damages, restitution, and/or disgorgement of ill-gotten gains to compensate Plaintiff and the California Subclass for said monies, as well as injunctive relief to enjoin Defendant's misconduct to prevent ongoing and future harm that will result.

-103. Punitive Damages.
-Defendant's unfair, fraudulent, and unlawful conduct described herein constitutes malicious, oppressive, and/or fraudulent conduct warranting an award of punitive damages as permitted by law.
-Defendant's misconduct is malicious as Defendant acted with the

-1 intent to cause Plaintiff and consumers to pay for Products that they were not, in fact, 2 receiving.
-Defendant willfully and knowingly disregarded the rights of Plaintiff and consumers as 3 Defendant was aware of the probable dangerous consequences of its conduct and deliberately failed to avoid misleading consumers, including Plaintiff.
-Defendant's misconduct is oppressive as, at all 4 relevant times, said conduct was so vile, base, and/or contemptible that reasonable people would 5 look down upon it and/or otherwise would despise such corporate misconduct.
-Said misconduct 6 7 subjected Plaintiff and consumers to cruel and unjust hardship in knowing disregard of their 8 rights.
-Defendant's misconduct is fraudulent as Defendant, at all relevant times, intentionally 9 misrepresented and/or concealed material facts with the intent to deceive Plaintiff and 10 consumers.
-The wrongful conduct constituting malice, oppression, and/or fraud was committed, 11 authorized, adopted, approved, and/or ratified by officers, directors, and/or managing agents of Defendant.
-12 13 IX.
-14 THIRD CAUSE OF ACTION 15 Violation of California Consumers Legal Remedies Act (Cal.
+18 103.
+Punitive Damages.
+Defendant's unfair, fraudulent, and unlawful conduct described 19 herein constitutes malicious, oppressive, and/or fraudulent conduct warranting an award of punitive 20 damages as permitted by law.
+Defendant's misconduct is malicious as Defendant acted with the 21 intent to cause Plaintiff and consumers to pay for Products that they were not, in fact, 22 receiving.
+Defendant willfully and knowingly disregarded the rights of Plaintiff and consumers as 23 Defendant was aware of the probable dangerous consequences of its conduct and deliberately failed 24 to avoid misleading consumers, including Plaintiff.
+Defendant's misconduct is oppressive as, at all 25 relevant times, said conduct was so vile, base, and/or contemptible that reasonable people would 26 look down upon it and/or otherwise would despise such corporate misconduct.
+Said misconduct 27 subjected Plaintiff and consumers to cruel and unjust hardship in knowing disregard of their 28 rights.
+Defendant's misconduct is fraudulent as Defendant, at all relevant times, intentionally -69-N.D.
+Cal.
+Case No. Case No.: 3:21-cv-07669-RS misrepresented and/or concealed material facts with the intent to deceive Plaintiff and consumers.
+The wrongful conduct constituting malice, oppression, and/or fraud was committed, authorized, adopted, approved, and/or ratified by officers, directors, and/or managing agents of Defendant.

+IX.
+THIRD CAUSE OF ACTION Violation of California Consumers Legal Remedies Act (Cal.
 Civ.
 Code §§ 1750, et seq.)
-16 17 (On Behalf of the California Subclass) 18 104.
+(On Behalf of the California Subclass) 104.
 Incorporation by Reference.
-Plaintiff re-alleges and incorporates by reference all 19 allegations contained in this complaint, as though fully set forth herein.

-20 105.
-California Subclass.
+Plaintiff re-alleges and incorporates by reference all allegations contained in this complaint, as though fully set forth herein.
+105. California Subclass.
 Plaintiff brings this claim individually and on behalf of the California Subclass who purchased the Products within the applicable statute of limitations.

-22 106.
-CLRA Standard.
-The CLRA provides that "unfair methods of competition and unfair 23 or deceptive acts or practices undertaken by any person in a transaction intended to result or which 24 results in the sale or lease of goods or services to any consumer are unlawful."
+106. CLRA Standard.
+The CLRA provides that "unfair methods of competition and unfair or deceptive acts or practices undertaken by any person in a transaction intended to result or which results in the sale or lease of goods or services to any consumer are unlawful."
 107. Goods/Services.
-The Products are "goods," as defined by the CLRA in California 25 26 Civil Code §1761(a).
+The Products are "goods," as defined by the CLRA in California Civil Code §1761(a).
 108. Defendant.
-Defendant is a "person," as defined by the CLRA in California Civil Code
+Defendant is a "person," as defined by the CLRA in California Civil Code §1761(c).
+109. Consumers.
+Plaintiff and members of the California Subclass are "consumers," as defined by the CLRA in California Civil Code §1761(d).
+110. Transactions.
+The purchase of the Products by Plaintiff and members of the California Subclass are "transactions" as defined by the CLRA under California Civil Code section 1761(e).
+111. Violations of the CLRA.
+Defendant violated the following sections of the CLRA by selling the Products to Plaintiff and the California Subclass through the false, misleading, deceptive, and fraudulent Challenged Representation: